ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: serial_number

     A string containing the serial number of the instrument.
-This attribute corresponds  to the serial number label that is attached to most products.
+This property corresponds  to the serial number label that is attached to most products.

     The following table lists the characteristics of this property.